Self-insurance and Insurance Company Reporting Requirements

 - Written notice if disability extends beyond 13 weeks.
 Notice shall include a current practitioner's report.

-Notices to EE within 14 days:
+Notices to the employee within 14 days:

 An explanation that the claim is not paid because the insurance company or self-insured employer is still investigating the claim.
 The notice shall specify if additional medical or other information is needed to complete the investigation.
 The notice shall advise the employee of the right to a hearing before the department if the claim is subsequently denied.